MacGyverr/skin.metropolis-personal/README.md

 Different animations for menus and sub-menus.
 Different horizontal backgrounds.
 Ability to add/delete/change sub-menus.
+A special view for checking all artwork images at once "Artwork Checker".

 There is no support offered.
 Do not bother the official Metropolis Devs with issues you have with my version!